olmjo/RcppTN/README.md

 Rcpp-based Truncated Normal RNG by Jonathan Olmsted (jpolmsted@gmail.com)

 **Warning:** This R package should be considered a development version.
-Be aware there is a development branch where most features will first hit.
+Be aware there is a development branch where fixes and features will first hit.

 ## Installation

 Using `install_github()` from the `devtools` package will install this for you.
 Alternatively, you could clone the repository and build with the Makefile that is included.

 ```
 library(devtools)